 U.S. dollar deposits held at SBA's custodian bank are covered by the Federal Deposit Insurance Corporation (FDIC) up to the maximum available limits.
-Cash deposits totaling \$1.6 thousand and \$18.1 thousand were held as of June 30, 2023 and June 30, 2022, respectively, and were fully insured by the FDIC.
+There were no cash deposits held at fiscal year end June 30, 2024.
+Cash deposits totaling \$1.6 thousand were held as of June 30, 2023, and were fully insured by the FDIC.